Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

 \subsection{Key Findings}

-The following summarizes, for each remote imaging architecture, the angular‐resolution and photon‐budget shortfalls relative to the requirements for a $10\times10$ surface map of an Earth analog at 10 pc (pixel scale $\Delta\theta=0.853\,\mu$as, SNR $\geq5$ per surface pixel) as presented in Sec. \ref{sec:exo-imaing}:
+The following summarizes, for each remote imaging architecture, the angular-resolution and photon-budget shortfalls relative to the requirements for a $10\times10$ surface map of an Earth analog at 10 pc (pixel scale $\Delta\theta=0.853\,\mu$as, SNR $\geq5$ per surface pixel) as presented in Sec. \ref{sec:exo-imaging}: